Azure/simdem/README.md

 Run the following in a Linux Bash Shell on your local machine:

->[!NOTE] This snippet clones the Simdem repo, installs necessary dependencies, and runs the interactive Simdem tutorial script.
+>**Note** This snippet clones the Simdem repo, installs necessary dependencies, and runs the interactive Simdem tutorial script.
 ```
 git clone https://github.com/Azure/simdem.git